ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot_lambda_dynamodb/implementation.md

 }
 ```

 The handler receives an event object, which in this case is ignored.
-Then, the handler declares four constants (variables, whose values cannot be reaasigned):
+Then, the handler declares four constants (variables, whose values cannot be reassigned):
 * **now** - gets the current date and time.
 * **N** - the number of minutes to look back from the current time.
 * **timeThreshold** - calculates the time threshold by subtracting N minutes from the current time.